Rohitkale-AIML/SQL/README.md

 # SQL

+# Order of execution
+• FROM, including JOINs
+• WHERE
+• GROUP BY
+• HAVING
+• WINDOW functions
+• SELECT
+• DISTINCT
+• UNION
+• ORDER BY
+• LIMIT

 # Views vs CTEs

 Although there are some differences between them, common table expressions and views seem to perform very similarly.
 So, when should you use each one?